Environmental issues top worries for those heading to Davos

 “High profile events, like recent wildfires in Australia and California, are adding pressure on companies to take action on climate risk at a time when they also face greater geopolitical and cyber risk challenges.”

-Though there’s been a shift toward populist and nationalist politics around the world, Drzik said there is “mounting pressure” on companies to tackle climate issues from its stakeholders, whether they be customers, employees or investors.
+Though there’s been a shift toward populist and nationalist politics around the world, Drzik said that those in the “executive suite” are under mounting pressure from customers, employees, investors, rating agencies or regulators to tackle climate issues .

-That was highlighted this week when BlackRock CEO Laurence Fink said his firm, which manages some $7 trillion for investors, will put climate change and sustainability at the center of its investing approach.
+The trend was highlighted this week when BlackRock CEO Laurence Fink said his firm, which manages some $7 trillion for investors, will put climate change and sustainability at the heart of its investing approach.

 “When your stakeholders align, I think there is an impact on CEOs whatever their underlying philosophy … As pressure mounts, you get more of a response,” Drzik said.